Predictive Analytics delivers on workers' compensation claims

 The portion of workers' compensation claims that goes to medical services has increased from roughly 40 percent in the early 1980s to nearly 60 percent in recent years1 , according to the National Council on Compensation Insurance (NCCI).

-To tackle that concerning trend, our Claims team collaborated with our Predictive Analytics team and challenged themselves to gain additional insight into how claims might develop even earlier in the claim’s trajectory.
+To tackle that concerning trend, our Claims team utilized predictive analytics in workers compensation cases to gain additional insight into how claims might develop even earlier in the claim’s trajectory.
 They succeeded.

 Together, they created digital models that interact with a claim from the moment it’s filed until it is closed.
 Some examples of the benefits of our predictive analytics models include: